 Take a moment away from the hustle and bustle and revel in rocky pools and opulent, shady fern gullies.
 The St George River track follows two river crossings, displaying fairy garden-esc views of towering eucalyptus.
-A moderate walk, usually taking an hour all up, the track is 2.7km one way.
+A moderate 2.7km walk one way, usually taking an hour.

 Blow off some steam at this adventure park amongst the trees.
 Home to the Shockwave Zip Coaster (Australia’s most extreme zip line), epic ropes courses and the treetop canopy circuit; experience nature supercharged.
 Live Wire Park has a fun level to suit everyone, but we recommend you give it all a go, you’ll definitely leave with a smile on your face!

 You can easily spend half a day perusing the shops on Mountjoy Parade, whether it’s fashion, shoes, homewares, books, gifts, you won’t be left short.